 Two for the price of one, with this baked doughnuts recipe I am spoiling you!
 I’ve been wanting to make doughnuts for a while since getting my new Lakeland Baked Doughnut Moulds in the winter sale (update: sadly these are no longer produced but I’ve added an alternative product here* and other suitable products below).
 I’m a bit like a kiddie in a sweetie shop at the moment because I cannot physically keep up with my mind racing at what I can choose to make yet verses the hours I have in the day to do it, I have THE BIGGEST to-do-list imaginable and a Pinterest wall that’s fit to burst, one board is called Not GF…Yet!
 It’s exactly that, not gluten free just yet but one day by-Jove it will be!

-Oh how times do change – egg free version now needed!
+How times do change – egg free baked doughnut recipe now needed!

 this is my original text for this post;

 I don’t like to pinch people’s idea and not give credit, it’s not my style so this idea was inspired by Paula’s Baked Vanilla Donut recipe at Call Me PMC but it was neither gluten nor dairy free.
 I decided on this occasion not to go the whole hog and go egg free too but if you comment below to indicate you’d be interested in an egg free version, I’ll give it a fair old crack of the whip.

 Oh bless my cotton socks, I DO need an egg free version now so this recipe has been updated and I’m pleased to report the taste and texture is practically the same.
 At this time I’d like to point out that I do still have a baked doughnut recipe on the website that does have egg in it if you’d prefer; Delicious Baked Doughnuts – gluten free and gorgeous.